 Offline wallets are certainly the most secure, and best for those looking to store a large number of bitcoins for long-term.
 Keeping your digital assets offline means that they can’t be accessed by hackers or compromised by keyloggers and the likes.

-Another kind of cold wallet is a hardware wallet.
+Another kind of offline cold storage wallet is a hardware wallet.
 This is the most secure way to store a large number of bitcoins.
 Here’s it works: you purchase an external storage device specifically created for storing bitcoins.
-Three great examples are Ledger Nano S, and .
+Three great examples are Ledger Nano S, Trezor and KeepKey.
 You connect it to your PC and transfer all your bitcoins to the device.
 Some of them might come with a small screen to make the operation easier.
 The downside about these wallets is that they are cumbersome for new users.
 The hardware is also hard to come by because they are often sold out, so when you get a chance to purchase one, don’t hesitate.

-Another wallet that matches the security of its hardware counterpart is the paper wallet.
+Another offline wallet that matches the security of its hardware counterpart is the paper wallet.
 It’s basically a document with information about your bitcoin’s private keys.
 It’s hacker-proof and no viruses or phishing attacks would compromise the security of your digital assets.
-You can get one from
+You can get one from BitAddress.org.

 Note: Whatever option you will go for, keep your private key PRIVATE!
 Do not disclose it to anyone whether online or offline.
 Think of it as your banking pin.
 Most phishing attacks target the private key so that the people behind them can try and access your wallet.